Piyush-Rwt/crossword_project/README.md

 *   **Key Responsibilities:**
     *   **API Routing:** Manages all the API endpoints (e.g., `/api/generateCrossword`, `/api/checkAnswer`, `/api/scores`) that the frontend calls.
     *   **Process Management:** Uses the built-in `child_process` module to spawn the C backend executable.
 This allows the Node.js server to leverage the high-performance C code for puzzle generation without blocking its main event loop.
-    *   **Database Interaction:** Manages a connection pool to the MySQL database and executes all SQL queries for checking answers, saving scores, and fetching the leaderboard.
+    *   **Database Interaction:** Manages a connection pool to the PostgreSQL database and executes all SQL queries for checking answers, saving scores, and fetching the leaderboard.

-### Database (MySQL)
+### Database (PostgreSQL)

 *   **Technology:**
-    *   **MySQL:** A popular, open-source relational database management system (RDBMS) used for its reliability and widespread support.
+    *   **PostgreSQL:** A popular, open-source relational database management system (RDBMS) used for its reliability and widespread support.

 *   **Schema:**
     *   `crossword_words` table: